-&lt;sup>[1] Insurance and non-financial undertakings are not consolidated within the Group's Pillar 3 disclosures, therefore the assets and liabilities of Tesco Personal Finance Compare Ltd require to be removed from the consolidated statutory accounting balance sheet of Tesco Personal Finance Group Ltd. Adjustments are also required to the assets and liabilities relating to Tesco Underwriting Ltd to remove the impact of equity accounting.
+[1] Insurance undertakings are not consolidated within the Group's Pillar 3 disclosures, therefore adjustments are required to the assets and liabilities relating to Tesco Underwriting Ltd to remove the impact of equity accounting.
+Balances in Tesco Personal Finance Compare Ltd were nil at 28 February 2017.

-&lt;sup>[2] Italicised values represent subsets of values directly above them, and also show the splits between Tier 1 and Tier 2 Capital subsequently detailed in Table 3: Capital Resources.
+[2] Italicised values represent subsets of values directly above them, and also show the splits between Tier 1 and Tier 2 Capital subsequently detailed in Table 3: Capital Resources.